 What Factors Affect My Credit Score?

 Once you see your credit score, you may be curious about the factors that affect your credit score.
-Understanding what impacts your number can prompt you to take actions that can help you build weak credit or maintain strong credit.Here’s how a FICO® score breaks down.
+Understanding what impacts your number can prompt you to take actions that can help you build weak credit or maintain strong credit.Here’s how a FICO score breaks down.

 Inquiries

 If you apply for a new credit card or auto loan, that lender will check your credit, and that may show up on your credit reports as an inquiry.There are two types of inquiries: soft and hard.
 Soft inquiries, such as getting prequalified for a credit card or loan, won’t impact your score.
-Hard inquiries, like applying for a loan or credit card, can have a small, temporary affect on your score.
+Hard inquiries, like applying for a loan or credit card, can have a small, temporary effect on your score.
 Several inquiries into different types of loans or credit in a short period of time, on the other hand, may cause your score to noticeably dip.
 Fortunately, if you are applying to multiple lenders for the same type of loan, say to compare personal loan rates, it will likely be treated as one inquiry with minimal impact on your score.
 Inquiries make up 10% of your score

 Payment History